sunhongfu/deepMRI/iQSM/README.md

       ```
 3. Download our demo data from Dropbox (https://www.dropbox.com/sh/9kmbytgf3jpj7bh/AACUZJ1KlJ1AFCPMIVyRFJi5a?dl=0)

-4. Open a new terminal, and run the following command, then you will find QSM reconstructions in the folder './QSM_recons'
+4. Open a new terminal, and run the following command for single- and multi-echo MRI data, respectively;

 ```
     cd ./iQSM